jacobkap/crimebythenumbers/docs/regular-expressions.md

 ### Zero or more of previous `*`

 The `*` special character says match zero or more of the previous character and is the same as `{0,}`.
-Combining `.` with `*` is very powerful when used in `gsub()` to delete text before or after a pattern.
+Combining `.` with `*` is powerful when used in `gsub()` to delete text before or after a pattern.
 Let's write a pattern that searches the text for the word "Weapons" and then deletes any text after that.

 Our pattern would be "Weapons.*" which is the word "Weapons" followed by anything zero or more times.